tiham-md-inkiad/tihaminkiad/README.md

 this is a demo of git

 ## subdemo
-hi tiham inkiad
+hi tiham inkiad;
-how are yougit statu
+how are yougit statu;
 tiham
+## local devolopment
+ 1.open inted.html